IdleRPGBot/rateway/README.md

 Scaling well, it processes messages from the Discord gateway and puts them in AMQP exchanges.

+## Why yet another one?

+I am aware that there are projects like [spectacles](https://github.com/spec-tacles/) which try to solve this easily. rateway tries to solve a lot of the issues we had when trying to move an existing bot codebase to a seperate gateway.

+- rateway is highly multi-threaded (parallelism) and concurrent (asynchronous)
+- rateway is written in Rust and therefore safe, performant and well-optimized
+- rateway keeps events grouped per cluster, where each gateway cluster should equal one worker on your client side.
+This allows for not worrying about your REACTION_ADD events arriving on a different worker while you're paginating a help menu
+- rateway keeps a shared cache, so you don't have to.
+Querying it can be done via AMQP

+## Documentation

+One day.

 ## Configuration

 Configuration is entirely done in enviroment variables.